Corallus-Caninus/Rot_Net/README.md

  of plasticity/representation/domain (for lack of a better term-- it would not be as expresive). this also should be limited by the smallest word size for the architecture which is generally x8 bits.

 3. *precision*.
-No loss from mantissa as found in FP networks that have representation loss/redundancy that isn't really modelled with the matrix math (the first (-1, 1) sums have more weight than >1).
-This is not trivial with bitwise operations since squashing involves either binning or many operations to create a function that meaningfully maps 32 to 8 bits.
-This should create consistent representation and is in my current understanding a working flaw in Neural Networks without "quantization".
+No loss from mantissa as found in floating point network operations that have representation loss/redundancy that isn't really modelled with the matrix math (the first (-1, 1) sums have more weight than >1 which leads to bias, strange normalization techniques etc).

 4. *digitization*.
 This representation should be low level enough that a few common logic gates/circuits should be able to reproduce or transfer